DOL-003/dol-003-web/lib/compendium/stickbox-potentiometers.md

 ---
-title: Stickbox potentiometer
+title: Stickbox potentiometers
 subtitle: The electrical component of the analog stick assembly.
 ---

-A **stickbox potentiometer** is a rotational variable resistor moved by the pegs on a [stickbox](/analog-stick/stickbox).
+**Stickbox potentiometers** are rotational variable resistors moved by the pegs on a [stickbox](/analog-sticks/stickboxes).
 Two potentiometers are responsible for translating the position of each stickbox into values that the GCC processor can interpret as X and Y coordinates.

 ## Common issues & repairs